cnoss/slides/src/presentations/misc/multi-window-with-p5/240-final-thoughts.md

   Most approaches ultimately rely on sending messages back and forth, but *the real challenge* lies in crafting a *meaningful design concept* around that connection.

-finalThoughts2: |
-  The question isn't just how to share data — *it's what for*.
-What *kind of interaction makes sense* across multiple windows?
-What becomes possible when you think beyond a single canvas?

 finalThoughts3: |
   In the end, your architecture is just the foundation.
   *What you build on top is what matters most.*